 One Australian study compared the reduced return rate to breeding areas from wing-tagged versus leg-banded cockatoos.
 There’s been at least some scientific exploration on whether or not highly visible tags affect a bird’s safely level from predation.

 All of that is a long introduction to American White Pelican 02J who I spotted at Bolsa Chica Ecological Reserve, bearing two patagial tags.
-I felt, again, those mixed feelings in seeing two large, bold, black wing markers on this gorgeous white bird.
 The young pelican was foraging and behaving normally in the moments I observed him fishing with another white pelican.
-White pelican 027 is a first-year pelican, banded last year in 2021 before he could fly.
+White pelican 02J is a first-year pelican, banded last year in 2021 before he could fly.